MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 Use the recommendations as you provision virtual machines for your solution.
 - [Quickstart: Create a Linux virtual machine in the Azure portal](/azure/virtual-machines/linux/quick-create-portal)
 - [Quickstart: Create a Windows virtual machine in the Azure portal](/azure/virtual-machines/Windows/quick-create-portal)

+- Review the Virtual Machine recommendations provided by [Azure Advisor](/azure/advisor/).

+- Review the built-in definitions provided by Azure Policy that apply to Virtual Machines.
+They are listed in the [Built-in policies - Compute](/azure/governance/policy/samples/built-in-policies#compute).